Remes-Abogados/REMES-AI-and-Law-research-i2022-2026/README.md

 6. Public Information related to Legal Informatics, AI and Law and Legal Edu-cation (2026) in Public Universities of Mexico.
 7. APPENDIX A (case law “overcoming the generational gap” (superar la brecha generacional), with the answers from the students.
 8. APPENDIX B data base  of AI and Law Legal Informatics 2026 PNT peti-tions.
 9. APPENDIX C data base of Tech-Transfer 2022-2023 PNT petitions.
+10. TFCA Court Statistics Report (March 1-31, 2024).

 The information of this repository is in Spanish.